 The attention the app is getting is part of a wider reinvention and reinvigoration of the audio medium.

-Liste→ US emergency agency is not providing free hotel rooms in storm-hit Texas
+AFP Fact Check→ US emergency agency is not providing free hotel rooms in storm-hit Texas

 Facebook posts shared thousands of times claim the US Federal Emergency Management Agency (FEMA) is providing free hotel rooms to Texans without water or heat in their homes after a severe winter storm hit the southern state.
 The claim is false; the ag

-Liste→ US emergency agency is not providing free hotel rooms in storm-hit Texas
+AFP Fact Check→ US emergency agency is not providing free hotel rooms in storm-hit Texas

 Facebook posts shared thousands of times claim the US Federal Emergency Management Agency (FEMA) is providing free hotel rooms to Texans without water or heat in their homes after a severe winter storm hit the southern state.
 The claim is false; the ag